Restoring a false positive file detection from the Symantec Endpoint Protection quarantine

 Even though the Quarantine options are set to repair, the file remains in quarantine and is not restored to its original location.

 Symantec Endpoint Protection has the functionality to repair and restore files from quarantine only if they are infected, and that the repair of the file is actually possible.

-In the case of a false positive, there is nothing to repair, so the file remains in quarantine.
+In the case of a False Positive (FP), there is nothing to repair, so the file remains in quarantine.

 Files can be restored from Quarantine manually via the product GUI or using the tool Qextract for Symantec Endpoint Protection 11.0

-Symantec has a unsupported tool called QExtract, located under Tools\NoSupport folder of the installation CD.
+Symantec has an unsupported tool called QExtract, located under Tools\NoSupport folder of the installation CD.

 Please carefully review the QuarantineExtract.html file that comes with the tool on how to use it.